ACPBench Hard: Unrestrained Reasoning about Action, Change, and Planning: Dataset Construction

-The action reachability task is closely related to the atom reachability, checking whether there is a reachable state where the action is applicable.
-Computationally, this problem is PSPACE-hard, for the same reason as atom reachability.
+\textbf{4.
+Action Reachability (\areach)} The action reachability task is closely related to the (atom) reachability, checking whether there is a reachable state where the action is applicable.
+Computationally, this problem is PSPACE-hard, for the same reason as (atom) reachability.
 The generative version of the question is: what action can never become applicable, in any state reachable from the current state?
-For answer validation, we keep example unreachable actions, based on the evidence as in the previous case, when such actions are found.
-Here as well, we generate question only in cases when we either {\em know at least one unreachable action} or we {\em know that all actions are reachable}.
-In case of doubt, we skip generating the question.
+Here as well, we generate question only in states where we either {\em know at least one unreachable action} or we {\em know that all actions are reachable}.
+In case of doubt, we skip the state.
+For answer validation, as in the previous case, we keep a set of example unreachable actions $U$.
+Set $U$ is empty when all actions are reachable.

-\paragraph{5.
+\textbf{5.
 Validation (\validation)} The validation task aims at checking whether the specified sequence of actions $\pi$ is a plan.
 In other words, whether $\pi$ is valid, applicable, and successfully achieves the intended goal from the given state $\state$.
-The generative version of this question aims at identifying where the check fails.
+The generative version of this question aims at identifying where the plan fails.
 In other words, we ask to identify the first inapplicable action in a given sequence of actions.
+To generate such a sequence, we start with a valid plan and randomly choose an action to replace with an inapplicable one.
 For validation purposes, we keep the index of such action.